 During his career with His Majesty’s Royal Navy, he rose to the rank of Master.
 Finishing his career on half pay, Joseph was also bankrupted in 1807 after one too many deals gone awry.
 It’s not clear at this stage what all of his dealings were, there are many gaps in the time line of his life.

 From a geneological perspective, I’m very lucky that Joseph had such escapades that were recorded.
 They are the bones of his story – what is missing is the meat on the bones.
 What about the person?
 What was he really like?
 His character is slated in the history books, he was a double agent after all – is it too ambitious to try and paint a better picture of him?
 Am I being a hopeless romantic in trying to make him look like an 18th century James Bond?
 I have none of those answers, and perhaps I never will.

 What I do have though is the Tarot.
 Recently I decided to try and put some meat on the bones of Joseph’s story.
-I used the Free Association Exercise on Tarot Eon to try and find out more about the man.
+I used a Free Association Exercise to try and find out more about the man.
 I used specific headers to represent an area of his life, and shuffled afresh for each section.
 Taking one card at a time, I free associated with each card.
 The following is an account of what happened.

 8 of Swords – skull-duggery, a duel, being in control, ruling with an iron fist or rod, having a handle on things, being the leading light, suffocating those around you, having many different faces, infidelity.

 10 of Disks – money, success, a treasure chest, treasure, a bag of coins, money for old rope, gold, lost treasure, a new job or commission, promotion, pay rise, being paid in full, satisfaction, only revealing half the pay.

 Prince of Wands – the leader, protector, driving force behind them, vulnerable to them, hot tempered, warm, an exciting environment, being distant, an ever growing gap of familiarity, untouchable.